Deep Vein Thrombosis: How to Detect and Prevent It

 This condition can occur if you have certain blood conditions that affect the way it coagulates.
 You can also develop if you don’t move for long periods.
 For instance, it may occur after surgery or an accident.

 Deep vein thrombosis is a serious disorder.
 The blood clots that form in the veins can move through the bloodstream and get to the lungs.
-Once there, they can interrupt the blood flow after triggering a pulmonary embolism.
+Once there, they can interrupt the blood flow.
 Similarly, clots can migrate to your heart.
 A heart attack can even occur in these situations.

 What triggers deep vein thrombosis?